TryHackMe - Eavesdropper

 /usr/bin/sudo $@

-Now we just have to wait for our file /tmp/bash_suid
+Now we just have to wait for the user to log in, execute "sudo"

 /tmp/bash_suid -p